 If you want to take a souvenir home, it’s better if you visit the gift shops around town than taking rocks, stones of cold lava, a jar of sand, some coral or a little plant.
 Don’t even think about taking an egg or a baby animal in your pants pocket.
 Not only it’s not allowed on airports and will be taken away from your luggage, but also it’s considered disrespectful of the island itself.

 The Islands Governments are trying hard to deal with the garbage caused by the population and travellers.
 That’s why they established a system to recycle as much as they can.
 Nowadays in Santa Cruz, for example, more than fifty percent of the litter is being recycled.
-To make that happen, the residents have to discriminate rubbish into organic and inorganic, so it can receive the suitable treatment.
+To make that happen, the residents have to discriminate rubbish into organic and inorganic, so it can receive the suitable treatment in order to preserve the Galapagos Ecosystem.

 If you have already eaten your biscuits and want to throw the pack away, keep it with you until you see a dustbin.
 Don’t put your rubbish in places that you’re not sure are made for waste or throw it on the floor.
 No way!
 In case you need to keep some litter with you, bring some plastic bags and keep them in your bag as you go on tour.
 You never know when you’ll need them.